 Are you wondering what this has to do with baking and decorating a cake?

-However, if you use sugar for decorating cakes then it is a different matter.
-I have talked to bakers who have tested the different sugars in baked goods and they said that there is a difference in the texture and the taste of the products they make, depending which type of sugar they use.
-Their unanimous verdict seems to be that they all prefer sugar that is made from sugarcane.
+However, if you use sugar for decorating cakes, then it is a different matter.
+I have talked to bakers who have tested the various sugars in baked goods, and they said that there is a difference in the texture and the taste of the products they make, depending on which type of sugar they use.
+Their unanimous verdict seems to be that they all prefer sugar that’s made from sugarcane.

-When it comes to beet sugar V’s cane sugar for decorating cakes, I have noticed that buttercream or fudge fillings have a definite grainy texture if made with sugar beet icing/confectioner’s sugar because the crystals don’t seem to absorb the moisture properly and melt into the filling.
+When it comes to beet sugar V’s cane sugar for decorating cakes, I have noticed that buttercream or fudge fillings have a definite grainy texture if made with sugar beet icing/confectioner’s sugar.
+The reason is that the crystals don’t seem to absorb the moisture properly and melt into the filling.
 On the other hand, I have never had that problem with sugar cane icing /confectioner’s sugar.

-I find that I can use sugar beet icing/confectioners sugar to make rolling fondant providing I leave it overnight before I use it but it doesn’t handle as well as fondant made with cane sugar icing/confectioners sugar.
+I find that I can use sugar beet icing/confectioners sugar to make rolling fondant, providing I leave it overnight before it’s used.
+However, it doesn’t handle as well as fondant made with cane sugar icing/confectioners sugar.

-Royal icing made with sugar beet icing/confectioner’s sugar is not too bad providing it is left for 4 or 5 hours before use and it will be good enough for icing the top and the sides of a cake and for piping with a nozzle that is not too fine.
-Royal icing made with cane sugar still needs to stand for a couple of hours but not as long as one made with sugar beet.
+Royal icing made with sugar beet icing/confectioner’s sugar is not too bad, providing it is left for 4 or 5 hours before use, and it will be good enough for icing the top and the sides of a cake and for piping with a nozzle that is not too fine.
+Royal icing made with cane sugar still needs to stand for a couple of hours but not as long as some made with sugar beet.

-Whatever type of icing/confectioners sugar you use, beet or cane, if it hasn’t been ground fine enough, there can be problems with the sugar grains blocking the smaller nozzles, especially with extra small ones such as 00 or 000, if it has not been ground finely enough.
+Whatever type of icing/confectioners sugar you use, beet or cane, if it hasn’t been ground finely enough, there can be problems with the sugar grains blocking the smaller nozzles, especially with extra small ones such as sizes 00 or 000.

-It takes a few minutes to pass enough through to use but well worth the effort in order to get a smooth icing that doesn’t block the very small tubes you use for fine piping.
+It takes a few minutes to pass through enough to use but well worth the effort to get a smooth icing that doesn’t block the tiny tubes you use for fine piping.

 My biggest problem with sugar beet icing/confectioner’s sugar is that it doesn’t make good gum paste for flower making.
 It doesn’t seem to have the same texture or stretch as gum paste made with sugar cane icing/confectioner’s sugar.

-I’ve also found that if I use sugar beet icing/confectioner’s sugar for making gum paste it’s not so white as if it is made with sugar cane, even if I beat it for a long time.
-That aspect of it is not such a problem if I am going to add colour to the paste but if I want white flowers I add some white gel paste colour to it.
+I’ve also found that if I use sugar beet icing/confectioner’s sugar for making gum paste, it’s not so white as if it is made with sugar cane, even if I beat it for a long time.
+That aspect of it is not such a problem if I am going to add color to the paste, but if I want white flowers, I add some white gel paste color.

-Manufacturers don’t always label their product (and apparently they don’t have to) to show if it is made from cane sugar or sugar beet, so you may not know what you are buying until you use it.
+Manufacturers don’t always label their product to show if it’s made from cane sugar or sugar beet, so you may not know what you are buying until you use it.

-I have a very good coffee grinder and if I am not sure what type of icing/confectioner’s sugar I can get, I buy some granulated cane sugar, grind it myself to produce the icing/confectioners sugar I want.
+I have an excellent coffee grinder.
+If I am not sure what type of icing/confectioner’s sugar I can get, I buy some granulated cane sugar, grind it myself to produce the icing/confectioner’s sugar I prefer.

-Do you know that corn flour/starch or tricalcium phosphate is added to commercially produced icing/confectioners sugar as an anti-caking agent?
-Tricalcium phosphate is a prefered additive because it is a natural ingredient that is often used as a dietary supplement.
+Do you know that cornflour/starch or tricalcium phosphate is added to commercially produced icing/confectioners sugar as an anti-caking agent?
+Tricalcium phosphate is a preferred additive, and it’s a natural ingredient that is often used as a dietary supplement.

-One British producer, Tate & Lyle, has altered their traditional recipe which used the natural ingredient in favour of adding corn flour/starch to all their icing/confectioners sugar and cake decorators are not happy.
+One British producer, Tate & Lyle, has altered their traditional recipe.
+Instead of using tricalcium phosphate, they now use cornflour/cornstarch for all their icing/confectioners sugar, and cake decorators are not happy.

 I’ve read on several social media groups that bakers are experiencing many problems with the new recipe icing/confectioner’s sugar.
-They are saying that it’s almost impossible to use it to produce intricate designs in Royal icing because corn flour/starch contains fat so it tends to break down and won’t hold its shape, that the consistency of buttercream is not the same as it was and that glace icing has no shine, to name a few problems.
+They say that it’s almost impossible to use it to produce intricate designs in Royal icing because cornflour/starch contains fat, so it tends to break down.
+It won’t hold its shape, that the consistency of buttercream is not the same as it was and that glace icing has no shine, to name a few problems.

-Even though many people have contacted the company, asking them to return to the original recipe, they refuse to change it because the corn flour/starch extends the product’s shelf life.
+Many people have contacted the company, asking them to return to the original recipe; they refuse to change it because the cornflour/starch extends the product’s shelf life.

 I am sure that knowing more about beet sugar V’s cane sugar for decorating cakes will help you choose the right sugar for your cake decorating tasks in the future.

-If you have any questions or some information of your own you would like to share then please put them in the comments box below as I would love to hear from you.
+If you have any questions or some information you would like to share, please put them in the comments box below as I would love to hear from you.